Sun Is Shining (Lost Frequencies song): Music video

-The Christian religious-themed song alongside an official video was shot in a rural church setting.
-The music video directed by Jesse Vulink, edited by Danny Leysner and produced by Erik van der Zwan stars Harvey Gibbs a Dutch DJ also known as DJ Mr. Gibbs, who is a DJ singer songwriter member of the group Rock 'n Rolla.
-The video shows Gibbs singing in front of a church congregation and is later joined by a gospel choir as those in church get inspired and start to clap with the song.
-At the end, he leads the crowd outside the church where they continue to sing and dance in the countryside.
+The Christian-themed song, along with an official video, was shot in a rural church setting.
+The music video was directed by Jesse Vulink, edited by Danny Leysner and produced by Erik van der Zwan stars Harvey Gibbs a Dutch DJ also known as DJ Mr. Gibbs, who is a DJ, singer-songwriter, and member of the group Rock 'n Rolla.
+The video shows Gibbs singing in front of a church congregation, later joined by a gospel choir as those in church get inspired and start to clap with the song.
+At the end, he leads the crowd outside the church where they continue singing and dancing in the countryside.